datopian/playbook/culture/README.md

 We use "intelligence" here as a broad term for cognitive skills.
 We think a basic level of intelligence is a major basic factor in people’s performance (and hence their satisfaction) and in a variety of other qualities we seek.

 Along with basic intelligence you should have ability to learn (continuously) new skills.
 Distinguished from coachability as less about behaviour and more about skills.

+However, we emphasize that we think intelligence is secondary to coachability and a work ethic: if you can take and act on feedback and are willing to work hard, we believe there is little you can't accomplish.

 References: See Burks et al re truckers https://www.ncbi.nlm.nih.gov/pubmed/19416865